dwilliams/Presentations/20170918 - Embedded Exchange Meetup/presentation.rst

 It's All About Solving Problems
 ===============================

-* Locking up a bicycle: SOLVED
+* Locking up a bicycle: SOLVED (Roman Era, 500 BC – 300 AD)

 * Turning lights on and off: SOLVED